Calval

 Description of the sections

-"Syntheses of past reports" is a set of pages writen from validation reports issued between 2011 and 2016
+is a set of pages written from validation reports issued between 2011 and 2016

 Calval Plans